-Client Agreement Terms & Conditions
+Client Agreement: Terms and Conditions of Service

 1. Client Identification

-b) All identification must be in date and to current UK standards within the guidelines of acceptable proof of identification.
+a.
+The client may be asked by MB Investigation to provide proof of identity.
+All identification must be in date and to current UK standards within the guidelines of acceptable proof of identification.

-c) The client may be asked to provide proof of address in the form of a utility bill no older than 3 months.
+b.
+The client may be asked to provide proof of address in the form of a utility bill no older than 3 months.

-e) Failure to provide proof of identity upon request will result in immediate termination of any work
+d.
+Failure to provide proof of identity upon request will result in immediate termination of any work with no refund issued.

-b) Client information is regarded as third party intelligence and is to be assessed by MB Investigation management before informing the operatives on the ground.
+b.
+Client information is regarded as third party intelligence and is to be assessed by MB Investigation management before informing the operatives on the ground.

-d) MB Investigation management has total control of all operational decisions unless deemed too high risk of compromise to the operation or high risk of safety to the operatives (see 2c).
+d.
+MB Investigation management has total control of all operational decisions unless deemed too high risk of compromise to the operation or high risk of safety to the operatives (see 2c).

-e) The planning and positioning of the operative’s initial period of surveillance is the responsibility of MB Investigation management.
+e.
+The planning and positioning of the operative’s initial period of surveillance is the responsibility of MB Investigation management.

 3. Tracker Deployment